We’ve recently made big strides in making our tools even lighter and faster, to do our part towards helping your site perform as smoothly as it can.

 1. All bounce means no bite

 Let’s get the obvious one out of the way.
 If your page takes ages to load, your audience will get impatient and bounce.
 All of your hard work, no matter how amazing, will go to waste if no one sticks around long enough to see it.
-Kissmetrics has done extensive analysis on how load times affect visitor behavior, and note that just a 1 second delay in load times can drop conversion by 7%.
+Research shows how load times affect visitor behavior, and note that just a 1 second delay in load times can drop conversion by 7%.
 Now imagine that 7% multiplied by every step in your conversion funnel.
 Small time frames can mean big losses when everything is taken into consideration.

 For tips on how to make your page load faster, read: